lernEarnBurn/Automated-SMS/README.md

 + Put the starting and ending row you wish to read in the marked inputs
 + Hit run and watch the magic happen

-# Automated-SMS
-Uses Google Sheets API to personalize text and grab numbers to Text Blast (uses a bot to automate interaction with escape sms platform).
-After messages sent it scrapes the responses and marks them with time stamps to allow for data collection.